optimisticlucio/powerdown-wiki/concept/servers.md

 ### User

-The user databases will consist of the following:
+The user tables will consist of the following:

-- **User DB,** holding the info regarding the users registered to the site.
+- **User,** holding the info regarding the users registered to the site.
-- **OpenID DB,** holding the indentifiers for each user on various OpenID protocols I implemented for login.
+- **OpenID,** holding the indentifiers for each user on various OpenID protocols I implemented for login.
 (Initially just github or discord, but making it a table already to not bite it later.)
-- **Session DB,** holding the current sessions of each user.
+- **Session,** holding the current sessions of each user.

-The User DB will include the following columns:
+The User table will include the following columns:

 ```sql
     ID int NOT NULL PRIMARY KEY,
     Username varchar(30) NOT NULL,
 ```

-The OpenID DB will include the following columns:
+The OpenID table will include the following columns:

 ```sql
     TokenIssuer varchar(255? /*how long?*/) NOT NULL,